Gombe, Nigeria: Boko Haram

 Gombe has been impacted by jihadist group Boko Haram's insurgency, having been attacked several times in the mid-2010s.

 On 22 December 2014, a suicide bombing at a bus station killed over 20 people.

 On 1 January 2015, a suicide bomber attacked a New Year's Eve service at a church, injuring several people.
 On 14 January 2015, a suicide bomber killed two people and left 14 wounded at a Gombe mosque.

 On 2 February 2015, just minutes after a campaign rally by President Goodluck Johnathan, an attack by a female suicide bomber left one person dead and eighteen injured.
 Two blasts had occurred in the city the previous day, leaving five people dead.
 Local residents "have set up checkpoints to defend Gombe" according to the BBC.

 Boko Haram attacked Gombe on 14 February 2015, as well as on 16 and 22 July 2015.

 Climate

-Located at an elevation of 451.61 meters (1481.66 feet) above sea level, Gombe has a Tropical wet and dry or savanna climate (Classification: Aw).
+Located at an elevation of 451.61 m above sea level, Gombe has a Tropical wet and dry or savanna climate (Classification: Aw).
 The city's yearly temperature is 30.54 °C (86.97 °F) and it is 1.08% higher than Nigeria's averages.